cdsittampalam/documentation/docs/Deposit & Withdraw.md

 6. Enter a name for the wallet in **Wallet Name**.
 7. Type in the wallet address in **Wallet Address**.
 8. Click **Continue**.
-9. See Authorise the New Withdrawal Address.
+9. See Authorise an Address (Trade Initiator) below.

 ---